dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 Running run_metplus.py with one or more configuration files that contain deprecated variables that can be fixed with a find/replace command will generate a file in the {OUTPUT_BASE} called sed_commands.txt.
 This file contains a list of commands that can be run to update the configuration file.
 Lines that start with "#Add" are intended to notify the user to add a variable to their METplus configuration file.

-The :ref:`validate_config` will step you through each of these commands and execute them upon your approval.
+The :ref:`validate_config` will step through each of these commands and execute them upon approval.

 Example sed_commands.txt content::